-To turn off offload unused apps on iPhone, simply follow the steps mentioned above and toggle off Offload Unused Apps.
+To turn off unused apps on iPhone, follow the abovementioned steps and toggle off Offload Unused Apps.

 Reinstall or activate offloaded apps

-On the home screen, you’ll find the offloaded app icon with a small cloud symbol.
+You’ll find the offloaded app icon with a small cloud symbol on the home screen.
 If you wish to download the app again, tap the app icon.
-It’ll be downloaded within a few minutes, depending on your internet connection speed.
+Depending on your internet connection speed, it’ll be downloaded within a few minutes.

 That’s how you can offload apps on your iPhone and iPad.
 Let me know in the comments below if you face any trouble following the process.